 Early History of the Ingelint family

 This web page shows only a small excerpt of our Ingelint research.
-Another 361 words (26 lines of text) covering the years 1066, 1721, 1717 and 1720 are included under the topic Early Ingelint History in all our PDF Extended History products and printed products wherever possible.
+Another 181 words (13 lines of text) covering the years 1066, 1560, 1721, 1717, 1720, 1740, 1788, 1788, 1814, 1748 and 1730 are included under the topic Early Ingelint History in all our PDF Extended History products and printed products wherever possible.

 Ingelint Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Ingelint has been spelled many different ways, including England, Englund, Englend and others.

 Early Notables of the Ingelint family (pre 1700)

 Migration of the Ingelint family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Ingelints to arrive in North America: John England who was one of the founders of Charlestown Massachusetts in 1620; and another John England settled in Virginia in 1622; Humphrey England and his son settled in Virginia in 1636..

 - ^ Guppy, Henry Brougham, Homes of Family Names in Great Britain.
 1890.
 Print.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)